Aikku93/ulcplayer-gba/README.md

 ## Details

 As a proof of concept of the decoding complexity of ulc-codec, a Gameboy Advance demonstration was made.
-CPU usage is around 65% for 32768Hz @ 128kbps (M/S stereo) (or 70% in high-precision "64-bit" mode).
+CPU usage is around 65% for 32768Hz @ 128kbps (M/S stereo) (or 70% when using LUT mode for [IM]DCT).
 Note that this is entirely a proof of concept; decode time for BlockSize=2048 (default for encoding tool) is 2-3 frames, so usage in real applications would need some form of threading to avoid excessive lag.

 To use this player, you must:
  * Provide your own ```SoundData.ulc``` and modify ```ulcplayer.s``` to match.
  * Modify the ```PATH``` variable in the ```Makefile``` to point to your build tools
  * Compile with a suitable ARM assembler+linker (wholly written in assembly; no compiler needed)

-The player supports both mono and stereo files and any block size up to 2048.
+By default, the player uses a quadrature oscillator for [IM]DCT routines, and supports both mono and stereo files and any block size up to 2048.

+Memory usage is 3.1KiB IWRAM code, up to 24KiB IWRAM data (maximum block size of 2048, stereo enabled), and 236 bytes of ROM (or up to 8.2KiB when using LUT mode).

 ## Authors
  * **Ruben Nunez** - *Initial work* - [Aikku93](https://github.com/Aikku93)